East Carolina Pirates football: Steve Logan era (1992–2002)

 The Pirates chose their offensive coordinator Steve Logan to succeed Lewis, promoting him to serve as their 17th head football coach.
-He led East Carolina for eleven seasons, from 1992–2002.
+He led East Carolina for eleven seasons, from 1992 to 2002.
 The 1992 and 1993 seasons were both losing efforts.

 In 1994 Coach Logan logged his first winning season as a head coach, with ECU winning seven games and losing four in the regular season.
 The team was rewarded by being invited to the Liberty Bowl to face Illinois.
 The Fighting Illini shut out the Pirates 30–0.
 This was their first bowl game shutout since the Elks Bowl against Morris Harvey in 1954.
 The Pirates took the momentum from the 1994 season and increased their win count to nine, while losing three in the 1995 season.
 The only losses were to Tennessee, Illinois and Cincinnati.
 For their victories, the Pirates were invited again to the Liberty Bowl in Memphis, Tennessee, where they played Stanford and won 19–13.
 After the bowl game victory, East Carolina was ranked number 23 in the final Coaches Poll of the year.

 The 1996 season was another winning year, where they went 8–3 with wins over South Carolina, Miami and NC State.
 Because they were still Independent, with no bowl tie-ins, the Pirates were left out of post-season play.
-For the 1997 season, the University was invited to Conference USA.
+For the 1997 season, the university was invited to Conference USA.
 This would be the football team's first year of conference play since they left the Southern Conference in 1976.
-The team struggled to shake mediocrity for their first two Conference USA seasons, going 5–6 and 6–5, respectively.
+The team struggled for their first two Conference USA seasons, going 5–6 and 6–5, respectively.

 The next three years were more fruitful for the Pirates with quarterback David Garrard.
 Garrard would go on to a successful NFL career with the Jacksonville Jaguars as well as one season with the New York Jets.
 The team enjoyed three straight bowls, losing two while winning one.
 After going 4–8 in 2002, the administration and Logan agreed to part ways.
 Logan left ECU as the winningest head coach in school history, surpassing Clarence Stasavich during the 1999 season.
 Logan's record at ECU was 69–58.